glennmckechnie/weewx-mesowx/README.md

 These are from README-lirpa.md, the original notes included when Mesowx was first released.
 They are still relevant

 Check your web server/PHP logs for errors.
-Make sure that logging is enabled in your _php.ini_.
-To confirm, check your 'php.ini' for the following directives:
+Make sure that logging is enabled in your _php.ini_ To confirm, check your 'php.ini' for the following directives:

 * [log_errors](http://www.php.net/manual/en/errorfunc.configuration.php#ini.log-errors) enabled
 * [error_log](http://www.php.net/manual/en/errorfunc.configuration.php#ini.error-log) where to look for logs